arifnurrizqi/esp-waterflow-monitoring/README.md

 using the Fetch method with Interval (Polling) to auto update the data

 ## Install on localhost
-Use git clone https://github.com/arifnurrizqi/esp-waterflow-monitoring.git or Download repositori ini dalam bentuk zip
+Use git clone https://github.com/arifnurrizqi/esp-waterflow-monitoring.git or Download this repository in zip form

-selanjutnya ikuti langkah berikut:
+then follow these steps:
 1. Install xampp
-2. Jalankan & start apache + mysql
+2. Run & start apache + mysql
-3. Copy dan ekstrak file script di folder xampp/htdocs
+3. Copy and extract the script file in the xampp/htdocs folder
-4. Buat database di PhpMyAdmin : localhost/phpmyadmin
+4. Create database in PhpMyAdmin : localhost/phpmyadmin
-Contoh disini: esp_waterflow
+Example here: esp_waterflow
-5. Buka folder script yang telah di ekstrak di xampp/htdocs
+5. Open the extracted script folder in xampp/htdocs
-6. Buka file config.php
+6. Open the config.php file
-8. Ganti nama database, samakan dengan nama database baru pada langkah 4:
+8. Change the database name, the same as the new database name in step 4:

-Contoh disini: esp_waterflow
+Example here: esp_waterflow
-'hostname' => 'localhost',
+> $servername = "localhost";
-'username' => 'root',
+> $dbname = "esp_waterflow";
-'password' => '',
+> $username = "root";
-'database' => 'esp_waterflow',
+>$password = "";

-9. Import database web ke phpmyadmin
+9. Import the web database to phpmyadmin
-10. Setelah database di import.
-Web siap dijalankan di localhost dengan alamat : localhost/NAMAFOLDER contoh disini: localhost/esp-waterflow-monitoring
+10. After the database is imported.
+The web is ready to run on localhost with the address: localhost/NAMEFOLDER example here: localhost/esp-waterflow-monitoring
-11. Selesai.
+11. Done.

 ### default username & password
-username : user
+> username : user
-password : 12345678
+> password : 12345678